TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/scoping-win-agent-based.md

                 "resourceRequired": false,
                 "title": "Connectors based on Windows agents",
 				"subscriptionRequired": false,
-                "fileAttachmentHint": "Please attach a screenshot of the relevant Connector blade", "formElements": [
+                "fileAttachmentHint": "Attach a screenshot of the relevant Connector blade", "formElements": [
                 {
                     "id": "Managed_by_Azure",
                     "order": 6,
                     "controlType": "dropdown",
-                    "displayLabel": "Does your agent machine is managed by Azure?", "watermarkText": "Choose an option",
+                    "displayLabel": "Is your agent machine managed by Azure?", "watermarkText": "Choose an option",
                     "dropdownOptions": [
                         {